MME Calculator — Morphine Milligram Equivalents

 Tips & Best Practices

-The 2022 CDC Clinical Practice Guideline replaced the controversial 2016 version, which was sometimes misapplied as inflexible dose limits leading to patient harm through forced tapers.
-The 2022 guideline emphasizes individualized assessment, shared decision-making, and avoidance of abrupt discontinuation.
-Key recommendations: use the lowest effective dose, avoid increasing to ≥ 50 MME/day without reassessment, consider offering naloxone at ≥ 50 MME/day, and use PDMP data to identify concurrent prescriptions.
+The current CDC Clinical Practice Guideline replaced the earlier version that was sometimes misapplied as inflexible dose limits leading to patient harm through forced tapers.
+The revision emphasizes individualized assessment, shared decision-making, and avoidance of abrupt discontinuation.
+Key recommendations include using the lowest effective dose, avoiding increases to ≥ 50 MME/day without reassessment, considering naloxone access at ≥ 50 MME/day, and using PDMP data to identify concurrent prescriptions.
 The guideline explicitly states that specific numeric thresholds should not be applied as rigid ceilings — clinical judgment remains paramount.

 The Opioid Epidemic Context

-In 2022, over 80,000 Americans died from opioid-involved overdose deaths.
-While the current crisis is driven primarily by illicitly manufactured fentanyl, prescription opioid misuse remains a significant contributor, and most people with opioid use disorder initially encountered opioids through prescriptions.
-MME review, PDMP review, naloxone-access discussions, and multimodal pain management are all part of the broader safety context that sits around prescription opioids.
+Recent U.S. data show tens of thousands of opioid-involved overdose deaths annually.
+While the broader overdose crisis is driven largely by illicitly manufactured fentanyl, prescription opioid misuse remains a significant contributor, and many people with opioid use disorder first encountered opioids through prescriptions.
+MME review, PDMP review, naloxone-access discussions, and multimodal pain management are all part of the broader safety context around prescription opioids.

 Opioid Rotation Principles